-This is a summertime process art activity
+What is a process art activity?

 Process art is a fancy way of saying “art that doesn’t have an outcome.”
 When a child uses paper plates to make a craft of a turtle or colors in a coloring book, those activities have predetermined outcomes.

 Process art is the opposite: it’s art with not goal.

 This art with frozen paint has no outcome: just let the child paint what they want to paint.

 Frequently Asked Questions

 Remember to consider the child’s stage in life and their interests before age.
 Does your child enjoy art?
 Can they hold a brush or craft stick?
 Can they safely play with washable paint?
 If yes, this activity might be something they’d be interested in.
 For my kids, this was typically around age 2.

 Whenever you are ready and feel like they’re enjoy the experience AND it won’t become an all you can eat, non-toxic paint buffet.
 My best advice, though: try.
 Don’t wait.
 Give it a go on a small scale.
 This is like a food exposure.
 Little by little, let them grow and learn how to use paint.